someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

    </TabItem>
    </Tabs>

-2. We will use the `pip` package manager to install the dependencies for this project.
-In your text editor, create a new file named `requirements.txt` inside the `resoto-app` directory:
+2. In your text editor, create a new file named `requirements.txt` inside the `resoto-app` directory:

    ```python title="requirements.txt"
    resotoclient[extras]